PureClarity/nuget-pureclarity/README.md

 **`CollectionState<User> GetUserCollectionState()`**

 Returns the state of the internal collection.
-This includes item count and a read only collection of the items added so far (that did not return an error in the AddItemResult object);
+This includes item count and a read only collection of the items added so far (items that did not return an error in the AddItemResult object);